okorsi/jenkins_docker/README.md

-# simple CI/CD building a docker image and uploading it to the Docker hub
+# Simple CI/CD building a docker image and uploading it to the Docker hub

 architecture
 <img width="1663" alt="Screenshot 2022-09-01 at 21 17 41" src="https://user-images.githubusercontent.com/106388100/188001972-c473570a-9c2d-4334-a01d-0739eb2ab7e7.png">

-we build a docker image from the dockerfile located in github.
+We build a docker image from the Dockerfile located in Github.
 And we upload the resulting image to Docker Hub\
 docker_build.jenkins

 ```groovy